My current rate for individual 50-minute sessions is $225.

 Why Don't I Take Insurance?

-You have likely noticed that there are very few mental health specialists in the Santa Barbara area who take insurance and are taking new clients.
-I understand that this can be frustrating when trying to find help.
-Many mental health practitioners have made this choice because they prefer to spend their time and energy helping clients rather than negotiating for insurance approval.
-There are a number of additional reasons that I do not feel that a direct relationship with insurance provides the best care for my clients:
+I understand that this can be frustrating when you’re trying to find someone to help you.
+There are a number of reasons that I do not feel that a direct relationship with insurance provides the best care for my clients.

-- Confidentiality – Insurance companies require specific information about your mental health to provide coverage for services.
-A therapist who works as a provider must share your diagnosis and treatment notes with your insurance company.
-This introduces not only a breach in confidentiality, but also potentially:
+- Confidentiality - Insurance companies require that your therapist shares specific information about your mental health to provide coverage for services.
+As an insurance provider, I would have to share your diagnosis and treatment notes with your insurance company.
+Many therapists have concluded that this introduces a breach in confidentiality, and also potentially can lead to:

-- Denial of coverage – Providing your diagnosis and treatment information to your insurer can have unintended consequences both now and in the future.
+- Denial of coverage - Sharing your diagnosis and treatment information with your insurer can have far-reaching consequences for your health care.
 A specific mental health diagnosis is generally required to authorize coverage of therapy sessions.
-Most people seeking therapy are not dealing with a mental illness, but are instead seeking help with personal growth, difficult life changes, resolution of conflicts, or any number of other issues.
-Often these are not accepted as valid reasons for insurance coverage.
+Most individuals seeking therapy are not dealing with a mental illness, but are instead seeking help with personal growth, difficult life changes, resolution of conflicts, or any number of other issues.
+Many insurers do not consider these to be valid reasons to authorize coverage for treatment.
 If therapist is forced to provide a diagnosis of a mental health disorder to allow treatment, having that diagnosis on record can affect your options for treatment in the future.

-- Limited options for treatment – Insurance coverage requires that your therapist use the treatment methods authorized by your plan for your diagnosed condition.
-This may limit the frequency, duration, method of therapy used, or even what individuals may be allowed to be present for or participate in your sessions regardless of your wishes or your therapist’s assessment of what would be most productive.
+- Limited options for treatment - Insurance providers often only authorize particular treatment methods for your specific diagnosed condition.
+This may limit the frequency, duration, method of therapy available for use, or even who might be allowed to be present for or participate in your sessions, regardless of what your wishes are, or what your therapist believes would be most useful for your situation.

 If you are unable to attend a session, please make sure you cancel at least 24 hours beforehand.
 Otherwise, you will be charged for the full rate of the session.